Dale Hollow Dam Road closing for scheduled maintenance

-The U.S. Army Corps of Engineers Nashville District announces Dale Hollow Dam Road at the dam in Celina, Tennessee, is closing to all traffic 8 a.m.
-Wednesday, July 21 2021, while personnel perform scheduled maintenance on the unit head gates.
-(USACE Photo by Sondra Carmen)
+NASHVILLE, Tenn.
+(July 19, 2021) — The U.S. Army Corps of Engineers Nashville District announces Dale Hollow Dam Road at the dam in Celina, Tennessee, is closing to all traffic 8 a.m.
+Wednesday, July 21, 2021, while personnel perform scheduled maintenance on the unit head gates.
+Due to the extensive nature of this work, there is no scheduled date for re-opening the roadway.
+However, the work is expected to take more than a month to complete.

+Pedestrians and bicycle traffic are also not allowed across the dam.
+The closure provides for the safety of employees while making room for the equipment utilized during the maintenance.

+The road will have a barricade at the intersection of Walker Ridge Road and Will Terry Road near the south end of the dam.
+A barricade will be set up at the Dale Hollow Dam Road/cut through road intersection at the north end of the dam.

 |Date Taken: